-Now a British icon and friend to Queen Elizabeth II, Paddington, a bear from Peru, became popular after the Second World War.
+Now a British icon and friend to the late Queen Elizabeth II, Paddington, a bear from Peru, became popular after the Second World War.

 The man behind the marmalade-loving character, the late author Michael Bond, drew on his wartime memories of evacuees and refugees when he created the much-loved Paddington Bear.